vismithaN/mysql-db/README.md

 # Database Systems Project

-A comprehensive educational project demonstrating various database technologies and distributed storage systems.
+A educational project demonstrating various database technologies and distributed storage systems.
 This project includes implementations for MySQL, Hibernate ORM, MongoDB, Redis, and Memcached.

 ## Table of Contents